 Step 5.
 Click on "Create" to begin creating the recovery drive.

-Having a recovery partition on your Windows computer is very beneficial.
-Therefore, if you have not created a recovery partition yet, you can follow any method mentioned above to create a recovery partition.
-In short, the two ways are the Windows built-in tool and Qiling Backup.
+Having a recovery partition on your Windows computer is very beneficial, so if you haven't created one yet, you can follow either of the two methods mentioned above to create a recovery partition, which can be done using the Windows built-in tool or Qiling Backup.

 1. Why do I have 2 recovery partitions?

-In Disk Management, you may see many recovery partitions.
-This happens when you perform a Windows Upgrade or an In-place Upgrade.
-If the recovery partition on your hard drive does not have enough space for the upgrade, Windows will create an extra recovery partition.
+In Disk Management, you may see multiple recovery partitions created when performing a Windows Upgrade or In-place Upgrade, as the existing recovery partition may not have enough space for the upgrade, resulting in an additional recovery partition being created.

 2. Does Windows automatically create a recovery partition?

-A recovery partition is automatically created on your storage disk.
-This is a dedicated partition that can store critical system files used to restore your Windows computer to factory settings.
+A recovery partition is automatically created on your storage disk, dedicated to storing critical system files for restoring your Windows computer to factory settings.

 3. Can I copy recovery partition to new drive?

-You can surely copy and move the recovery partition created to a USB or another drive, including HDD or SSD, when your system drive is out of space or to protect the recovery partition information.
+You can copy and move the recovery partition to a USB drive or another storage device, such as a hard drive disk (HDD) or solid-state drive (SSD), if your system drive is running out of space or to safeguard the recovery partition information.

 4. Is recovery partition necessary?